Digilent/reVISION-Zybo-Z7-20/README.md

 PCW_UIPARAM_DDR_DQS_TO_CLK_DELAY_* has negative value...
 ```

-4. Board files and IP repo are forked and locally included with the Vivado
+3. Board files and IP repo are forked and locally included with the Vivado
    project.
 It should be possible to reduce redundancy by including them both as
    submodules.

-5. Currently we have not been able to get the Zybo Z7-20 to boot with a rootfs
+4. Currently we have not been able to get the Zybo Z7-20 to boot with a rootfs
    this large in initramfs mode.
 Our work around is to use an SD rootfs loaded
    on the second partition of the SD card.
 This allows for larger file system
    space, persistent changes, and more available system memory, but requires
    additional steps to prepare the SD card.
 Since the rootfs is not altered by
    SDx, a user of this platform should only have to flash the SD card once.

+See sdsoc/README.txt for additional known issues related to use of the platform.

 # Building the Platform